Mission Statement & History

 • we support the creation of networks, transdisciplinary and international cooperation and the continuous development of education and training in schools, universities and in the professional environment,

-• we are looking for an intensive and constructive dialogue with the public to strengthen the understanding of chemistry and chemical interrelationships,
+• we seek intensive and constructive dialogue with the public to strengthen the understanding of chemistry and chemical relationships,

 • we actively and sustainably contribute our expertise to science, politics and society through open communication and trusting cooperation with our partners,

-• we act independently, continuously and with lasting effect, integrated into the international community of natural scientists, for the good of society, taking into account the expectations of future generations.
+• We act independently, continuously and with lasting impact, integrated into the international community of natural scientists, for the benefit of society and taking into account the expectations of future generations.

-We welcome chemists of all nationalities.
+Chemists of all nationalities, as well as members of other professional groups interested in chemistry, are welcome.
 We are aware of our responsibility as scientists and are therefore committed to our code of conduct, which is part of our statutes.

 Our mission statements

-The mission statements of the GDCh were developed by a moderated working group at a strategy development workshop in November 2018.
-In addition to the president and the Executive Director of the GDCh, members of the working group were several members of the board, employees of the office and other representatives of various GDCh structures.
-According to the vision "We discover chemistry for a better world", the participants defined the first three mission statements.
-The fourth mission statement for communication was developed at a digital workshop in December 2021.
+The GDCh's mission statements were developed by a moderated working group at a strategy development workshop in November 2018.
+In addition to the President and the Executive Director of the GDCh, members of the working group included several members of the Board of Directors, employees of the office and other representatives of various GDCh structures.
+In accordance with the vision "We are discovering chemistry for a better world", the participants defined the first three mission statements.
+The fourth mission statement on communication was developed at a digital workshop in December 2021.

 1. The GDCh is a lively network of committed members

-• We provide attractive offers that result from a transparent, strategy-based process
+• We provide attractive offers that arise through a transparent strategy-based process

 • We support members on their career path